Chester

-Chester is a cathedral city in Cheshire, England, on the River Dee, close to the England–Wales border.
-With a built-up area population of 92,760 in 2021, it is the most populous settlement in the borough of Cheshire West and Chester.
-It is also the historic county town of Cheshire and the second-largest settlement in Cheshire after Warrington.
+Chester is a cathedral city in Cheshire, England, on the River Dee, very close to the England–Wales border.
+It had a built-up area population of 92,760 in 2021, it is the most populous settlement in the borough of Cheshire West and Chester.
+It is the historic county town of Cheshire and the second-largest settlement in Cheshire after Warrington.

-Chester was founded in 79 AD as a "castrum" or Roman fort with the name Deva Victrix during the reign of Emperor Vespasian.
+Chester was founded in the 70s AD as a "castrum" or Roman fort with the name Deva Victrix during the reign of Emperor Vespasian.
 One of the main army camps in Roman Britain, Deva later became a major civilian settlement.
 In 689, King Æthelred of Mercia founded the Minster Church of West Mercia, which later became Chester's first cathedral, and the Angles extended and strengthened the walls to protect the city against the Danes.
 Chester was one of the last cities in England to fall to the Normans, and William the Conqueror ordered the construction of a castle to dominate the town and the nearby Welsh border.
 Chester was granted city status in 1541.

 The city walls of Chester are some of the best-preserved in the country and have Grade I listed status.
 Apart from a 100 m section, the walls are almost complete.
 It has several medieval buildings.
 However, many of the black-and-white buildings within the city centre are Victorian restorations, originating from the Black-and-white Revival movement.
 The Industrial Revolution brought railways, canals, and new roads to the city, which saw substantial expansion and development; Chester Town Hall and the Grosvenor Museum are examples of Victorian architecture from this period.
 Tourism, the retail industry, public administration, and financial services are important to the modern economy.
 Chester signs itself as Chester International Heritage City on road signs on the main roads entering the city.